hicsail/ORACLES/aggregate_stats/pysnark/README.md

 ## outcomeMeasures.py

 Computes the graduation and transfer rates for students with and without Pell grants at Boston University broken down by matriculation year and study mode (Full time vs. Part time).
-Checks that they match a published result.
+Checks that they match the [statistics published on IPEDS](https://nces.ed.gov/ipeds/datacenter/InstitutionProfile.aspx?unitid=164988) (See Outcome Measures).

 Input: Database of students and their graduation or transfer status, broken down by matriculation year and study mode